Lincoln Silver Bowl

 General

 Hey there!
 My name is Emerson Keeley but, I also go by Emma.
 I graduated from Aberdeen Central in 2021.
 I only did debate for 1 year so I don't know much so please correct me if I do anything wrong.
 I am open to learning from my mistakes.
 I did show choir throughout high school, so I am WAY out of my zone.
-I attend USD studying Psychology with a minor in Women, Gender, and Sexuality Studies.
+I currently attend USD, studying Psychology with a minor in Women, Gender, and Sexuality Studies.

-DO NOT say anything out the pocket, homophobic, transphobic, sexist, racist, xenophobic, or anything of the sort.
+DO NOT say anything out of pocket, homophobic, transphobic, sexist, racist, xenophobic, or anything of the sort.
 I grew up in South Dakota, it is not fun what some people have to go through, and if you are like that to your opponent or partner, you will be downvoted instantly.
 I will absolutely not tolerate it!

 Go YOTES!